tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 TLS consists of two primary components:

-* A handshake protocol ({{handshake-protocol}}) that authenticates the communicating parties, negotiates cryptographic modes and parameters, and establishes shared keying material.
+* A handshake protocol ({{handshake-protocol}}) that authenticates the communicating parties, negotiates cryptographic algorithms and parameters, and establishes shared keying material.
 The handshake protocol is designed to resist tampering; an active attacker should not be able to force the peers to negotiate different parameters than they would